-Dr Joy Kennedy, senior education lecturer at ACU's Brisbane Campus, is set to discover the factors which determine how parents choose schools for their children.
+27 October 2009: Dr Joy Kennedy, senior education lecturer at Australian Catholic University's (ACU) Brisbane Campus (McAuley at Banyo), is set to discover the factors which determine a parents' choice of school for their children.

-The research was commissioned after the Queensland Catholic Education Commission (QCEC) discovered that only one third of Catholic low-income earners are currently sending their children to Catholic schools.
-Researchers hope to gain a better understanding of both parents and students needs when it comes to schooling, and will offer recommendations to improve Catholic education in Queensland.
+The research was commissioned after the Queensland Catholic Education Commission (QCEC) discovered only one third of Catholic low-income earners are currently sending their children to Catholic schools.
+Researchers hope to gain a better understanding of both parents' and students' needs when it comes to schooling, and will offer recommendations to improve Catholic education in Queensland.

-If you would like to take part in the anonymous survey, please contact research officer, Theresa Nolan on Theresa.email@example.com
+If you have any questions relating to the survey please contact the research officer, Therese Nolan on 07 3623 7152.

 The research project is due for completion in March 2010 and is jointly commissioned by QCEC and the Bishops of Queensland.
 The research team also includes Associate Professor Judith Mulholland and Associate Professor Jeffery Dorman.